tenzir/platform/examples/keycloak/README.md

 Therefore, some organizations forbid the use of tokens with `offline_access` permissions for security reasons.
-In that case, add an environment variable `PUBLIC_OIDC_SCOPES=profile email oidc` to the `app` environment in order to explicitly remove the scope request. (this is already done by default when using the docker compose file in this directory)
+In that case, add an environment variable `PUBLIC_OIDC_SCOPES=profile email oidc` to the `app` environment in order to explicitly remove the scope request.
+The bundled Docker Compose file in this directory does this by default.